Life is about beginnings and endings~ an ebb and flow of releasing & binding, letting go & holding close and transitions & transformations.

 My career path changed and evolved after becoming a mother myself in December 2003.
 While no longer a practicing doula, I continued to educate and support new parents as they navigated their parenting journey from prenatal to birth and postnatal.
 Seeing the need for specific support, I created a workshop for women who had experienced difficult or traumatic births and/or postnatal periods.
 I retired from all birth related work in the fall of 2015.

 I published my first book, an extension of my essay What I Would Tell You, in May 2015.
-After the first edition sold out, I decided to write a revised edition creating it as a solo project.
-It will be launched December 1st 2017.
+After the first edition sold out, I decided to write a revised edition creating it as a solo project and launching it in December 1st 2017.
 This book is a collection of hard earned wisdom gained in my adventures as a mother of a child with medical fragility.
 Although the lessons I have learned come from one particular path, this book resonates with anyone who has experienced an unexpected detour in their lives or anyone who is in a care giving role.
 It is a must read for those who work with families like ours.

 I welcomed the opportunity to become a licensed marriage officiant for the province of Ontario in 2012 and expanded my services by graduating as a Certified Life-Cycle Celebrant® in early 2013 from the Celebrant Foundation & Institute with a focus on funeral and end-of-life celebrations.
 As a result of this intensive celebrant training and designation, I specialize in the creation and implementation of ceremonies to mark life’s transitions and important events from the start of life to the end of life and everything in between.
 I apply “gold standard services,” a quality outlined by the Celebrant Foundation and Institute, to assure my clients that every ceremony I create will be meaningful and memorable.